 - Part 2.
 How to Convert MP4 to ProRes in Most Recommended Way

 - Part 3.
 Other 4 Converters Recommended to Convert MP4 to ProRes

-Developed and introduced by Apple Inc. in the year 2007 with the public release of Final Cut Studio 2, ProRes is a codec that, unlike H.264 and H.265 that use MP4 as file extension, loosely compresses the footages, thus preparing them for post-production processes.
+Developed and introduced by Apple Inc. in the year 2007 with the public release of Final Cut Studio 2, ProRes is a codec that, unlike and that use MP4 as file extension, loosely compresses the footages, thus preparing them for post-production processes.

-MP4 files are GOP (Group of Pictures) and are smaller in size as they are compressed using H.264 or H.265 codecs.
+MP4 files are GOP (Group of Pictures) and are smaller in size as they are compressed using or codecs.
 Because of this, the GPU has to make additional efforts to de-compress and compute the data they store before displaying a video on your screen during the playback.
 The condition stands true even during the editing process.
 Since the post-production tools like Adobe Premiere Pro, Final Cut Pro, etc. engage the GPU to de-compress an MP4 file, you cannot take full advantage of the hardware.

 Assuming that you have now clearly understood why professionals prefer ProRes over MP4, the remaining two parts that follow from this point onward discuss the most recommended tools and methods to convert MP4 to ProRes.